Renowned museums have enjoyed the support of Credit Suisse for several decades, allowing them to stage exhibitions of international importance.

 The National Gallery is one of the greatest art galleries in the world.
 Founded by Parliament in 1824, the Gallery houses the nation's collection of Western European paintings, from the late thirteenth to the early twentieth century.
 No other collection possesses such consistent quality, nor better tells the story of Western European painting.
 The collection belongs to the nation and is open to all, attracting a diverse public from the UK and overseas.
 Between four and five million people visit the National Gallery each year.

 Almost all of the 2300 paintings in the National Gallery's collection are on permanent display.
 The collection represents the greatest Western painters including van Eyck, Raphael, Leonardo da Vinci, Turner, Rembrandt, Degas, Cézanne, van Gogh, Renoir, Monet, Rubens, Velázquez, van Dyck, Titian, and Bellini.
 The Gallery's key objectives are to enhance the collection, care for the collection, and provide the best possible access to visitors.
 Credit Suisse has been a Partner of the National Gallery since 2008.
+Additionally, disadvantaged students from London and the East-midlands have the opportunity to enhance their creative skills during educational courses led by the Museum and supported through our Global Engagements with City Year UK.

 Credit Suisse has worked with the Kunsthaus Zürich for many years, forging a relationship that culminated in official "partner" status at the beginning of 2005.
 This partnership manifests itself primarily in the role Credit Suisse plays as the main sponsor of the principal annual exhibition.